andrewbrey/mdrb/README.md

 > ... the rest of the Markdown
 ````

-Beyond the previous things to notice, here's a couple more things to notice:
+In this example notice the following:

 - The `<pre>` has a blank line before it separating it from the `<summary>`
 - The text content of the `<pre>` is not indented _at all_ and is valid `TOML`
-- This example has a single key-value pair, showing the ability to use multiline `TOML` strings
+- This example has a single key-value pair, showing the ability to use multiline `TOML` strings as well as the fact that
+  the `description` key can contain Markdown content

+Today, the only key from the `<pre>` which may be used when specified is the `description`.
+This key can have either a
+single-line value or a multi-line value, and further, the value can contain Markdown which will be beautifully rendered
+in the terminal when you use `"runbook"` mode _or_ when you use `"isolated"` mode with the `--isolated-desc=true` flag.

-Today, nothing is done with anything placed inside of the `<pre>`, even if it's well defined according to these rules,
+Beyond the `description` key, no other configuration values are used, even if they are well defined according to these
-however in the future, there may be additions to the way you can configure `mdrb` execution exposed through these
+rules, however in the future, there may be additions to the way you can configure `mdrb` execution exposed through these
 configuration values.

 Some possible examples of things which may be included are: